Five All-Time Historic food Junctions of Modern India: Delhi

 05. Old Famous Jalebi Wala

-How can we forget one of India’s most famous desserts and the only candidate to stand in front of gulab jamun to be India’s national dessert!
-Well, when it comes to getting old but becoming gold, what number comes to your mind? the ’90s, then… this shop was founded in 1884, which means it is 136 years old.
+How can we forget one of India’s most famous desserts and the only candidate to stand in front of Gulab Jamun to be India’s national dessert?
+When it comes to getting old but becoming gold, what number comes to your mind?
+In the ’90s, then… this shop was founded in 1884, which means it is 136 years old.

 The shops’ specialty uses traditional raw unprocessed sugar, known as Khandasari, for making the syrup.